Oct 26, 2023

 Once atop is running, press the shortcut keys listed below to sort processes:

-Which of the three commands do you prefer?
-Share your thoughts in the comment section below!
+Which of the four commands do you prefer?
+Share your thoughts in the comment section below.

 Master Other Linux Commands